Boundedness from below conditions for a general scalar potential of two real scalars fields and the Higgs boson: 4th order symmetric real tensor

-It is obvious that there is a consistent one-to-one match between a 4th order 3-dimensional symmetric tensor and a homogeneous polynomial of degree 4 with 3 variables.
-Such a homogeneous polynomial, denoted as $\mathbf{V}x^4$, i.e.,
+It is obvious that there is a consistent one-to-one match between a 4th order 3 dimensional symmetric tensor and a quartic homogeneous polynomial with 3 variables.
+Such a homogeneous polynomial, denoted as $\mathcal{V}x^4$, i.e.,